 - Understanding and complying with rules for use of the Comdata fuel credit card;

 - Submitting transaction documentation to the departmental fuel card custodian in a timely manner; and

 - Reporting lost or stolen fuel credit cards to Comdata and the departmental fuel card custodian.

 The department fuel card custodian is responsible for:

-- Maintaining control and inventory of fuel cards issued to department;
+- Maintaining control and inventory of all fuel cards issued to the department;

 - Collecting and reconciling fuel charge receipts with fuel charges on Comdata account statements (see Appendix 1 and Appendix 2 for reconciliation procedures);